drewstaylor/area-52-course-2-lessons/lesson-05-portal/exercise-03/exercise.md

 Convention dictates that `action` should always be the first [attribute](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/struct.Response.html#method.add_attribute) of a CosmWasm `Response`, and that its value should be the name of the entry point function that was called.

-Our `Response` should also add the address of `traveler` who is stepping through the `JumpRing`.
+Our `Response` should also include the address of `traveler` who is stepping through the `JumpRing`.
 This will limit the confusion that could arise when someone suddenly disappears as they're teleported across the [Interchain](https://ibcprotocol.org/)

 # Exercise